WWE Women Superstars Are Poised To Takeover Professional Wrestling

 “This is the most insane match i’ve ever seen.
 It’s going on forever!
 I have aged thirty years.
 If you know someone stupid enough to say people don’t care about women’s sports because they aren’t as high quality as men’s, show them this match.”

 In 2018, the WWE is packed with female wrestling talent.
-As woman like the Bella Twins, Mickie James, and Natalya slowly wind down their careers, wrestling fans are cheering for established stars like Asuka, Sasha Banks, Bayley, Alexa Bliss, Charlotte Flair, Alicia Fox, Nia Jax, Lana, Becky Lynch, Ember Moon, Naomi, and Ronda Rousey.
+As woman like the Bella Twins, Mickie James, and Natalya slowly wind down their careers, wrestling fans are cheering for established stars like Asuka, Sasha Banks, Bayley, Alexa Bliss, Charlotte Flair, Alicia Fox, Nia Jax, Lana, Becky Lynch, Ember Moon, and Naomi.

-But the big names on the WWE women’s roster need to pay close attention to up and coming talent like Carmella, who just cashed in her Money in the Bank briefcase to steal the SmackDown Women’s Title from Charlotte Flair.
-The list of talented up and coming WWE women Superstars (with apologies to any deserving women were not included on this list) includes Ruby Riott, Sarah Logan, and Liv Morgan of the Riott Squad, Billie Kay and Peyton Royce of the IIconics, who just helped Carmella steal Charlotte Flair’s title, and Sonya Deville.
+But the big names on the WWE women’s roster need to pay close attention to up and coming talent like Ronda Rousey and Carmella, who just cashed in her Money in the Bank briefcase to steal the SmackDown Women’s Title from Charlotte Flair.
+The list of talented young WWE women Superstars (with apologies to any deserving women not included on this list) includes Ruby Riott, Sarah Logan, and Liv Morgan of the Riott Squad, Billie Kay and Peyton Royce of the IIconics, who just helped Carmella steal Charlotte Flair’s title, and Sonya Deville.
 Waiting in the wings in NXT are the other three of Ronda Rousey’s Four Horsewomen, NXT Women’s Champion Shayna Baszler, Jessamyn Duke, and Marina Shafir.

 The future is bright for WWE women’s wrestling, and the way things are going, it won’t be long before we see two women headline WrestleMania.
 There are already predictions it may happen at WrestleMania 35 with a main event match between Charlotte Flair and Ronda Rousey.
 While this is still speculation, one thing is certain.
 When Charlotte and Ronda finally meet in the center of the ring to do battle, it will be one hell of a show.